biolimbo/coolify-highlight-service-template/README.md

 Once running, you can:

 1. Access the Highlight dashboard through the frontend URL
-2. Configure your applications to send data to the backend API
+2. Configure your applications to send telemetry data via:
+   - OpenTelemetry Protocol (OTLP) on ports 4317 (gRPC) and 4318 (HTTP)
+   - Fluent Forward protocol on port 24224
+   - Syslog (RFC5424) on ports 6513 (UDP) and 6514 (TCP)
+   - AWS Firehose for CloudWatch metrics (port 4433) and logs (port 8433)
+   - TCP log ingestion on port 34302
-3. Monitor application performance, errors, and user sessions
+3. Monitor application performance, errors, and logs
 4. Set up alerts and notifications

 ## Troubleshooting